sylvainroussy/NeoBlogs/README.md

 ![Fig6.
 Touching the rear switch](./blog-threeway4.png "Fig7.
 Touching the rear switch")

-The rear swicth pointer moves to its position to the second one and thus close the path between the lamp and the generator.
+The rear swicth pointer moves from its position to the second one and thus close the path between the lamp and the generator.

 And then with the lamp enlightment query :